 Stretch out after a hard day soaking in the harbour views on your Koala mattress and Armadillo & Co rugs or head to the communal lounge to network with your glamping neighbours.

-5. The festivals of glamping
+5. At festivals

 If you’re like us, the idea of revisiting your festival heydays sounds perfect until the moment arrives when you trudge back to your muddy, mosquito-ridden tent.

 Alas, Flash Camp is catering to festival glampers at events such as Falls Festival and Splendour in the Grass in Byron Bay.
 You’ll appreciate the extra mile in all the usual glamping extras, but there’s also a powder room for pre-fest preps and onsite massage services for the dreaded day after.

 If you’re not a festival-lover, Flash Camp is popping up this summer on the cusp of Tallow Beach (a dedicated space near Byron Holiday Park, five or so minutes from town) – with a pop-up restaurant and bar by Harvest.